hychiang73/ipio_touch_driver/README.md

 In this case the slave address is 0x41, and the name of table calls **tchip,ilitek**. **touch,irq-gpio** and **touch,reset-gpio** represent INT pin and RESET pin separately.

 # Release Note
+* V1.0.3.3
+  * Fixed some bugs in loading gestue code.
+  * Fixed the format of CSV output.
+  * Added HW CRC read from DMA.
+  * Added features to distinguish the golden in INI file.
+  * Adjusted code style.
+  * Added the node to test LCM ON/OFF (only for OPPO).

+* V1.0.3.2
+  * Added gesture function in SPI.
+  * Added loading code in gesture mode.
+  * Fixed host download error when there is no hex to be read.

+* V1.0.3.1
+  * Fixed wrong output in open test.
+  * Fixed failure of LCM control.
+  * Fixed the incorrect result of MP test after run.
+  * Added two MP test items: Doze mode with LCM off.
+  * Changed the sequence of MP test.

+* V1.0.3.0
+  * Supports SPI interface
+  * Remove the check of detection of chip id in init time.
+  * Add new MP test & flow.
+  * CDC commands read from INI file in protocol v5.4.0.
+  * Recovery mechanism in SPI interface.
+  * In MP test, ther are three ways to check busy when getting raw data: Polling, INT and mdelay.

 * V1.0.2.0
   * Fully support new IC type, ILI9881H.